asliakalin/ML/README.md

     - Creates and uses 50d, 100d, 200d and 300d (dimensional) embedded word representations
     - Implements bidirectionality and hyperparameter tuning to the base LSTM model to improve accuracy up to 92.6%

-## 5. Transition-Based Dependency Parser:
+## 5. Transition-Based Dependency Parser and Disambiguation:
     - implements a dependency parser based on tree structures of input sentences and running predictions
     - Uses GloVe pre-trained word embeddings for optimal performance
     - A tree structure is said to be projective if there are no crossing dependency edges and/or projection lines.
 The model uses the definition of projectivity in the algorithm by determining right and left arcs in the sentence and process the sentence following a dependency tree.